The Bankrate promise

-Arkansas first-time buyers can get a leg up with help from the Arkansas Development Finance Authority, which offers programs including affordable mortgages, an ongoing mortgage tax credit and grants or loans to help cover the upfront costs of buying a home.
-Here’s a look at the agency’s programs.
+For those seeking support, the best place to start is the Arkansas Development Finance Authority (ADFA).
+It offers several programs to help a first-time homebuyer, including affordable mortgages, an ongoing mortgage tax credit and loans to help cover the upfront costs of buying a home.

 ADFA Move-Up Program

-The Arkansas Development Finance Authority’s (ADFA) Move-Up Program provides affordable 30-year fixed-rate mortgages to low- to moderate-income homebuyers.
-This program can be used with a Freddie Mac HFA Advantage conventional loan — either 97 percent or 105 percent financing — or an FHA, VA or USDA loan.
+The Arkansas Development Finance Authority’s Move-Up Program provides affordable 30-year fixed-rate mortgages to low- to moderate-income homebuyers.
+This program can be used with a conventional or a government-guaranteed or -insured loan.
+Here are the basic requirements:

 Arkansas down payment assistance

 If you qualify for a Move-Up loan, you might also be eligible for the AFDA’s Down Payment Assistance program, which offers between $1,000 and $15,000 to help with closing costs.
 It’s a second mortgage with the same interest rate as your 30-year loan, but to be repaid over 10 years.

 Homebuyers in Arkansas who get a mortgage through ADFA’s Move-Up Program can receive up to 10 percent of their home’s purchase price, up to a maximum of $10,000, through the Arkansas Dream Down Payment Initiative (ADDI), a program funded through the U.S. Department of Housing and Urban Development.
 This assistance is given as a second loan, has no monthly payment, and is forgivable after five years.
 If you’re a first-time homebuyer and leveraging this program, you could also be eligible for a free MCC.

 This program is for low-income borrowers, so you can’t earn more than a certain amount per year, depending on where you’re buying and how many people are in your household.
 The purchase price is also subject to limitations based on location.